This simple vegan guacamole is an easy and flavorful dip that uses fresh ingredients.

 - Mash the avocados with the back of a fork or a potato masher until it reaches your desired texture.

-- Add the diced red onion, diced jalapeño, cilantro, lime juice, garlic, and salt (if you haven't done so already) to the mashed avocados and stir to combine.
+- Add the diced red onion, diced jalapeño, cilantro, lime juice, garlic, and salt to the mashed avocados and stir to combine.

 - Then taste and adjust to your preferences.